makersacademy/chitter-challenge/README.md

 ```
 As a Maker
 So that I can let people know what I am doing
-I want to post a message (peep) to chitter
+I want to post a message (post) to chitter

 As a maker
 So that I can see what others are saying
-I want to see all peeps in reverse chronological order
+I want to see all posts in reverse chronological order

 As a Maker
-So that I can better appreciate the context of a peep
+So that I can better appreciate the context of a post
 I want to see the time at which it was made

 As a Maker